GhostKellz/wraith/README.md

-## 📌 Project Name: Wraith
+## 📌 Wraith
-## 🎯 Objective

-Wraith: a modern, blazing-fast, secure reverse proxy and static site server that fully embraces modern web protocols like QUIC and HTTP/3, while offering a radically improved dev and ops experience.
+ a modern, blazing-fast, secure reverse proxy and static site server that fully embraces modern web protocols like QUIC and HTTP/3, while offering a radically improved dev and ops experience.
 The goal is to reimagine NGINX — simplified, declarative, and tuned for speed and cryptographic security.

 ---